JacobTutt/dual_autodiff_package/README.md

 print(x.sin())  # Dual(real=0.9092..., dual=-0.4161...)
 print(x.log())  # Dual(real=0.6931..., dual=0.5)
 ```
-- For more comprehensive examples see:
-    - **dual_autodiff_tutorial** in notebooks directory
+- For more comprehensive examples see: **dual_autodiff_tutorial** in the notebooks directory
 ## Contributing
 To contribute to this package:
 - 1. Fork the repository.
 - 2. Create a new branch for your feature or bugfix.
 - 3. Submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.